MrUnknown1v/Assigment1/README.md

-# Hello  Everyone
+# Welcome
 This is my first  README File uploaded to public server
-## This is is my code to create enviroment and export it.
+## This code helps with creating enviroments and uploading them.
 To create a conda environment with python version 3.9, use the code below

 <code> conda create --name cs_assign1 python=3.9 </code>